The PMA Store is open during regular museum hours.

 Tours are not confirmed until you have received follow-up communication from the Department of Learning and Interpretation.
 Bus money funds are available through the Maine Arts Commission’s Ticket to Ride program.

-One chaperone for every 10 students is required.
+At least one chaperone for every 10 students is required.
 We are unable to accommodate more than one adult for every five students.

 Please have students arrive wearing nametags.